mindlapse/deploy-mock-microservice-to-aws/README.md

 check for changes on that repo every minute, and will reload itself whenever a new commit is detected.

-For example, suppose you have a repo like https://github.com/mindlapse/redesigned-pancake.git with a /mappings folder containing JSON files with request/response pairs that you want to mock (see it for an example).
+For example, suppose you have a repo like https://github.com/mindlapse/redesigned-pancake.git with a /mappings folder containing JSON files with request/response pairs that you want to mock (see it for an example or [here](http://wiremock.org/stubbing.html) for more info).
 You can deploy an instance that serves those mock responses into Amazon by following the steps below: